 There is a significant relationship between an IDP and institutional arrangement.
 The municipality cannot implement its IDP effectively without proper organizational structure.
-Consequently, the municipality has developed a Draft
+Consequently, the municipality has developed an organizational structure which will be table before council for approval in line with the Municipal Staff regulation Notice No.890: Local